Juanalvarez-Napier/ASP.NETCoreTrainers/README.md

 # ASP.NETCoreTrainers
- Created as an aide to teach ASP.Net Core
+ Created as an aide to teach ASP.Net Core MVC